digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/manage_domain_entities.rst

 :ref:`sequencer high availability <ha_sequencer>`, you do not need to pass all sequencer nodes into the command above.
 Since they all share the same relational database, you only need to run this initialization step on one of them.

-For a non-database-based sequencer such as Ethereum or Fabric sequencers you need to have each node initialized individually.
+For a non-database-based sequencer you need to have each node initialized individually.
 You can either initialize such sequencers as part of the initial sync domain bootstrap shown above or dynamically add a new sequencer at a later point as described in :ref:`operational processes <dynamically_adding_sequencers>`.